 Maintaining proper ventilation in your camper is important.
 Proper ventilation not only can keep your camper cooler in the summer, but it can also prevent condensation from accumulating inside in winter.
 Roof vents play a critical role in keeping your RV well ventilated.
 When we ordered our Northstar Laredo, we had the option of swapping out the standard roof vent in the cabover with a Dometic Midi-Heki Vent.
 Even though a Heki Vent costs considerably more than a Fan-Tastic Vent, we decided to order a Heki Vent based upon the recommendations from others.
 Since that time, we’ve come to regret that decision.
 While the Heki Vent offers several positives, it also comes with a greater number of negatives.
 That’s the purpose of this review.
-We’ll discuss the pros and cons of this special vent to help those who are thinking about ordering one to make a better, more informed decision.
+We’ll discuss the pros and cons of this special vent to help those who are thinking about ordering one make a better, more informed decision.
 While we’re at it, we’ll also provide a few tips on how to properly maintain, use, and repair it.